patham9/NarsGPT/README.md

 - Natural open-ended Q&A interaction with the user
 - System has no initial knowledge (unless IncludeGPTKnowledge flag is set) but you can simply teach it
 - System will make inferences through ONA and will raise questions
+- System can point out which memory items support a specific conclusion, and how certain it is.

 **Architecture**